Do you have questions about recovering money for a car accident or workplace injury or from an insurance company? -

 Call Us - We're Easy to Talk To!

-Louisiana Workers' Compensation Lawyer Advising Individuals in Injury and Insurance Claims
+New Orleans and Baton Rouge Lawyer Advising Individuals in Injury and Insurance Claims

 At Lavis Law Firm, we have dedicated our practice to assisting clients with personal injury and insurance-related claims, including motor vehicle collisions, on-the-job accidents, trip and fall, denials of insurance coverage, and more.
 We strive to provide our clients with individualized attention, diligent representation, and prompt communication.
 Since 1995, our injury lawyers have helped residents of New Orleans as well as Baton Rouge and the surrounding areas.